isomerpages/moe-necrg/_ne-related-lj-for-students/Arts, Culture & Heritage/MHA: Harmony in Diversity Gallery.md

-It comprises four galleries of exhibits, artefacts and interactive features that demonstrate the centrality of religious harmony to Singapore’s development, and the efforts required to build interfaith peace in a religiously diverse society.
-The Harmony in Diversity Gallery provides an immersive and engaging platform for participants to elarn about Singapore's religious diversity and harmony.
-It comprises of four galleries of exhibits, artefacts and interactive features that demonstrate the centrality of religious harmony to Singapore's development, and the efforts required to build interface peace in a religiously diverse society.
-The gallery will highlight our religious diversity, help us to recognise the importance of seeking common ground to build mutual respect and accommodation, and emphasise the need to protect and expand our common spaces.
-The visit to the gallery is also accompanied by a guided heritage trail, Telok Ayer – A Picture of Diversity.
+It comprises four galleries of exhibits, artefacts and interactive features that demonstrate the centrality of religious harmony to Singapore’s development, and the efforts required to build interfaith peace in a religiously diverse society.</p>
+<p>The gallery will highlight our religious diversity, help us to recognise
+the importance of seeking common ground to build mutual respect and accommodation, and emphasise the need to protect and expand our common spaces.</p>
+<p>The visit to the gallery is also accompanied by a guided heritage trail,
+Telok Ayer – A Picture of Diversity.
 Diversity comes alive as we go back in time to relive Telok Ayer in the 1800s.
 Learn about how the various immigrant communities from various races and religions interacted as well as the tensions and misunderstandings that sparked off conflicts among them.</p>
 <p><strong>Details</strong>
 </p>
 <p>The visit comprises (1) a guided tour of the gallery and (2) a guided